sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : ad-hoc, e.g. triggered by a unsolicited query

-: conditional, e.g. triggered on a case-to-case basis in due to policies included in the compositions of workflows
+: conditional, e.g. triggered in accordance with policies included in the compositions of workflows

 : scheduled, e.g. in regular intervals, such as every minute or weekly